ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 $ npm run install-protowizard
 ```

-Once the wizard is installed, you'll be able to launch it repeatedly with the shortcut command:
+Once the wizard is installed, you'll be able to summon it repeatedly with the shortcut command:
 ```sh
 $ protowizard
 ```

-If you choose not to install it, you'll need to use this longer command to run the ProtoWizard:
+If you choose not to install it, you'll need to use this longer command to summon the ProtoWizard:
 ```sh
 $ npm run scripts:wizard
 ```